Rsantct/pe.audio.sys/pe.audio.sys/doc/90_FAQ.md

 If you use **`scripts/zita-n2j_mcast.py`**, then UDP multicast packets will be sent continously to ALL hosts in your LAN.

-So, you can use MULTICAST only in a dedicated wired Ethernet LAN.
+Please USE MULTICAST ONLY in a dedicated wired Ethernet LAN.

 If you have a **WiFied LAN, do not use multicast**.
-It is preferred to use the new client side **`scripts/zita_link.py`**.
-This script automagically triggers the sender pe.audio.sys system to run a one-to-one `zita-j2n` process.
+Maybe you can use the integrated one-to-one zita-njbridge.
+See **`doc/Multiroom`**

 ## How to tune DVB-T channels